 SHOP FOR SOUVENIRS

-While the main city, Fira has numerous shops that you can buy souvenirs from, there are many shops and cafes here that sell quite a few offbeat souvenirs to take home.
+While the main city, Fira, has numerous shops where you can buy souvenirs, there are many shops and cafes here that sell quite a few offbeat souvenirs to take home.

-As we waited till the last of the crowds had disappeared from Oia castle we realised that it had taken us almost 5 years to get to Santorini.
+As we waited till the last of the crowds had disappeared from Oia Castle, we realized that it had taken us almost 5 years to get to Santorini.

 A blue and white church in Oia Santorini, things to do in Oia Santorini